vincentkam/mongo-csharp-driver/Docs/reference/content/reference/driver/crud/client_side_encryption.md

 title = "Client Side Encryption"
 [menu.main]
-  parent = "Reference Reading and Writing" identifier = "Client Side Encryption" weight = 40 pre = "<i class='fa fa-lock'></i>"
+  parent = "Reference Reading and Writing" identifier = "Client-Side Field Level Encryption" weight = 40 pre = "<i class='fa fa-lock'></i>"
 +++

-# Client Side Encryption
+# Client-Side Field Level Encryption

-New in MongoDB 4.2, client side encryption allows administrators and developers to encrypt specific data fields in addition to other MongoDB encryption features.
+New in MongoDB 4.2, client-side field level encryption allows administrators and developers to encrypt specific data fields in addition to other MongoDB encryption features.

-With field level encryption, developers can encrypt fields client side without any server-side configuration or directives.
+With client-side field level encryption, developers can encrypt fields client-side without any server-side configuration or directives.
 Client-side field level encryption supports workloads where applications must guarantee that unauthorized parties, including server administrators, cannot read the encrypted data.

 {{% note class="important" %}}
-Support for client side encryption is in beta, and the beta only supports Windows.
+Support for client-side field level encryption is in beta, and the beta only supports Windows.
 Backwards-breaking changes may be made before the final release (which will support MacOS and Linux).
 {{% /note %}}

 ## Installation

-The recommended way to get started using field level encryption in your project is with a package manager such as NuGet.
-Field level encryption requires one additional package, `MongoDB.Libmongocrypt`, in addition to the standard driver packages.
+The recommended way to get started using client-side field level encryption in your project is with a package manager such as NuGet.
+Client-side field level encryption requires one additional package, `MongoDB.Libmongocrypt`, in addition to the standard driver packages.

 See the [installation]({{< relref "getting_started\installation.md" >}}) for instructions on how to install the MongoDB driver.

 ### libmongocrypt

-`libmongocrypt` is a required component for field level encryption and is included in `MongoDB.Libmongocrypt` package.
+`libmongocrypt` is a required component for client-side field level encryption and is included in `MongoDB.Libmongocrypt` package.

 ### mongocryptd configuration